nextmv-io/farmshare/README.md

 python3 main.py -input input.json -output output.json -duration 30
 ```

-A file `output.json` should have been created with the solution.
+A file `output.json` should have been created with the solution to the problem.